 D. Expanding for some, if not all, of the children the vision they have of themselves and their futures

 These examples illustrate the question types, but if you want to see the passages they refer to and understand them in context, you can read them them here, as well as try the remaining questions.

-To equip yourself with the tools you need to tackle these questions, you should study up on the literary terms you've learned in your English classes.
+To equip yourself with the tools you need to tackle these questions, you should study the literary terms you've learned in your English classes.
 Don't just study their definitions, but actively apply them to texts that you read, as you'll have to do on the ACT Reading.
-There's a big difference between knowing that tone refers to the attitude a work takes towards its subjects or audience, whether it be formal, playful, or condescending, and actually determining the tone of a given text.
+There's a big difference between knowing the definition of imagery and being able to find (and analyze!) imagery in a specific text.

 Tips and Strategies for the ACT Reading

 By knowing how the test works, you're already taking an informed approach to the ACT Reading and eliminating the chance of unexpected surprises on test day.
 You also want to plan your approach for reading the passages and balancing your time between reading and answering questions.
 Is it better to read the passage or the questions first?
 Should you read thoroughly or skim?
 You can learn more about the best approaches for ensuring your reading comprehension while making good time here.